Advising for Students Deciding on a Major

 RWU students who start as exploring can still graduate in four years!
 In fact, they graduate in four years at the same rate as the rest of the student body.
 You are not required to declare a major until the end of your third semester, so the key is to use your first few semesters wisely!
 Roger has lots of resources available to help you evaluate your options and make an informed decision you can feel confident about.

-How can The Center for Student Academic Success help me with academic advising?
+How can the Advising and Peer Mentorship Office help me with academic advising?

-Professional academic advisors in the Advising Office in the Center for Student Academic Success provide holistic developmental advising to all deciding students as well as any student who may be thinking about changing a major.
+Professional academic advisors in the Advising and Peer Mentorship Office provide holistic developmental advising to all undecided students as well as any student who may be thinking about changing a major.
 These advisors can support students in exploring their interests, identifying their skills and strengths and making a list of areas of study to explore.
 Advisors are familiar with RWU's wide array of programs and can refer students to the appropriate faculty in those areas for more detailed conversations about the major.
-These professional advisors work with their faculty colleagues to support students in this important decision making.
+The professional advisors work with their faculty colleagues to support students in this important decision making.

-During the first year, Deciding Students meet with an academic advisor in the Advising Office as well as a faculty academic advisor who has been assigned.
-Together these advisors help students identify the courses they should be taking in their first year as part of the Core Curriculum and identify areas of interest to select additional courses.
+Undeclared students are assigned to a professional advisor as they explore their various options.
 Students who are exploring majors are often referred to the Center for Career and Professional Development to meet with a career advisor.
-These advisors can provide information on careers, offer interest and career assessments that might provide direction, and guide students in becoming career ready.
+Information on careers and interest/strength assessments provide students with direction and guide them in becoming career ready.
 Lastly, students are also assigned a Peer Mentor to help them make a successful transition to RWU and provide a peer with whom they can discuss ideas and concerns.
 Peer Mentors are trained on important transition issues, RWU policies and procedures and how to make referrals to campus resources.

 Changing Majors, Minors/Core Concentration, Interdisciplinary Individualized Major